Frequently Asked Questions

 Lastly, network a lot.
 Find other writers and readers to talk about writing and books with.
 Find your mentors, cheerleaders, and tribes that'll support you and your work.
 Don't go it alone.

 I don’t specifically know why you should hire me as a book coach because I don’t know you very well and can’t gauge your personality through an FAQ webpage.
-If you happen to be a BIPOC and/or LGBTQ+ writer of speculative and/or commercial fiction like myself, chances are good that I’d be a good fit for you as a book coach, in which case you’d fill out my Client Intake Q&A Form for me to properly gauge whether or not we’re a good fit for each other.
+If you happen to be a BIPOC and/or LGBTQ+ writer of speculative fiction like myself, chances are good that I’d be a fit for you as a book coach, in which case you’d fill out my Client Intake Q&A Form for me to properly gauge whether or not we’re a good fit for each other.
+Otherwise, you can book a free fifteen-minute consultation with me to get your burning questions answered.

 Nope.
 They’re different.
 The skill sets for both positions overlap because they both work with words, but where they differ is how much time they interact with the writer.